The Tomb and Effigy of Anne Lake 1630

 The monument comprises a tomb atop of which is a life-

 “Here resteth in the Peace of God the body of the Right Honourable Anne Lakes Daughter of Sir Thomas Lakes of Channons in Middlesex.
-Sometime principal Secretary and Counsellor of King James First… Married to William Cecil Lord Roos, eldest sonne unto the Second Earl of Exeter of that Family…ince when to George Rodney Esq.
-Sonne of Sir George Rodney Knt. by the space of 10 years who by this stone doth acknowledge her deserth towards him and desireth to perpetuate the memory of a good wife and most penitent Christian.
-She died in the year of Grace 1630 of her own age and now only hopes for a joyful resurrection”
+Sometime principal Secretary and Counsellor of King James First… Married to William Cecil Lord Roos, eldest sonne unto the Second Earl of Exeter of that Family…since wife to George Rodney Esq.
+Sonne of Sir John Rodeney Knt. by the space of 10 years who by this stone doth acknowledge her deserts towards him and desireth to perpetuate the memory of a good wife and most penitent Christian.
+She died in the year of Grace 1630 of her own age the 30th and now only hopes for a joyful resurrection”

 So what crime had Anne committed for which she was ‘most penitent’?
 Her story is summarised below.